 Shama or Forbearance is accepting exalting commendations and nasty condemnations alike.

-Drutir or Will power is steadiness of the mind even in extreme cases of losing wealth or closed ones and gaining new wealth or closed ones.
+Drutir or Will power is the steadiness of the mind even in extreme cases of losing wealth or closed ones and gaining new wealth or closed ones.